My Love Was Weary

 Hoffleitner's brow furrowed.
-"What a damn shame.
+"Damn shame.
 It sounds like she had more than her fair share of loss."

 "Not to worry.
 I should get back in time to be here tomorrow night."

-"Not unless you spend hardly any time there and don't get much sleep at all," his senior colleague observed.
+"Not unless you spend hardly any time there.
+You probably won't even get a chance to sleep," his senior colleague observed.
 "You're not an intern, Carl.
 There's no point in knocking yourself out like that.
 Tell you what, I'll call James and get him to fill in for you tomorrow night and Tuesday.
 He owes you."

 "By all means.
 And take it easy on the way back; that may be quite a storm brewing.
 Maybe stay there for a night or two until it blows over; have a real visit with your friends."

 "I just might do that, Robert.
 Thank you."

 It was all Carlisle could do not to run on his way back to the morgue.